vogt4nick/recipes.vogt4nick.com/src/en/breads/leaven-breads/pain-au-bacon.md

         rest 8-10 hours.
     1. **Fry bacon** until crisp.
 Reserve bacon fat, and remove bacon from heat.
         Cool to room temperature and crumble.
-    1. **Autolyse.** Blend the flours until homogenous.
+    1. **Autolyse.** Blend the flours until homogeneous.
 Add water, and mix until just incorporated.
 Cover and rest 20-30 minutes.
     1. **Mix.** Add salt and leaven to the autolysed dough, and mix by hand using the [pincer method](https://www.youtube.com/watch?v=HoY7CPw0E1s).
 The